 Ultimately, it helps them understand visitor behaviour to make informed decisions about marketing, staffing, resourcing and expansion to generate sales and improve customer experience.

 The older, more traditional method of people counting was implementing hardware such as CCTV, Wi-Fi, sensors and manual clickers.
 But these have proved to be time-consuming, expensive, and limited in only providing a head count, leading to inaccuracies of how visitors are actually utilizing shops, streets, car parks and other urban spaces.

-Instead, real-time GPS data from GDPR compliant mobile apps combined with artificial intelligence offers access to not only visitor frequency, but information on post-code origins, spending habits, event performance and much more!
+Instead, real-time GPS data from GDPR compliant mobile apps combined with artificial intelligence offers access to not only footfall and visitor data, but information on post-code origins, spending habits, event performance and much more!

 What are the key benefits of footfall analytics?